SainsburyWellcomeCentre/aeon_docs/src/getting_started/multianimal_tracking.md

 :columns: 8
 :child-align: center

 To enable reliable individual identification, distinctive band patterns are tattooed on the mice's tails as clear and stable markers.
-Four overhead quadrant cameras capture high-resolution, zoomed-in images of the arena, allowing the experiment-specific SLEAP identity model to track each mouse by recognizing these unique tail patterns.
+Four overhead quadrant cameras capture high-resolution, zoomed-in views of the [habitat](target-habitat), allowing the experiment-specific SLEAP identity model to track each mouse based on its unique tail pattern.
 These identity models are trained for each unique set of subjects.

 *Relevant repositories: [aeon_sleap_processing](aeon-sleap-processing-github:)*
 :::
 ::::

-## Pose Model
+## Pose model
 ::::{grid} 2
 :margin: 0